-Research

-Development
+Research Development \$

 What kinds of R & D projects are there in your company at the moment?

 Which process takes longer - research or development?
 Why?

 What factors help pharmaceutical companies decide what drugs they should develop?

-Read the memo and the information about Mensamint^{}.
+1 Read the memo and the information about Mensamint.

 Caduceus Pharmaceuticals Ltd

 Date: Tuesday

 To: Pharmaceutical department - Chemists and Pharmacologists

-From John Keyes, Vice President R& D
+From: John Keyes, Vice President R&D

-Subject Breakthrough in search for NCE for Mensapatch TM development
+Subjects Breakthrough in search for NCE for MensupatchTM development

-As some of you will already know, a new chemical entity has just been synthesized in our own labs, which we think may be useful in our MensapatchTM development plans.

-A meeting will be held tomorrow at 9.30 a.m. in conference room 308to brainstorm ideas for this new substance, and to discuss the further development.
+been syn our Men A meetin of you will already know, a new chemical entity has just thesized in our own labs, which we think may be useful in supatch TM development plans.
+If will be held tomorrow at 9.30 a.m. in conference room 308 torm ideas for this new substance, and to discuss the further

+nent.
 Your participation would be appreciated.

 JK

 MENSAMINT

-MensamintTM is a new dosage form of MensadentTM (obtainable with physician's prescription only).
-It uses the newly synthesized active substance mensagitatum (Latin origin: the mind moves/ animates).
+MensaminzTM is a new dosage form of MensadentTM (obtainable with physician's prescription only).
+It uses the newly synthesiz active substance mensagitatum (Latin origin: the mind moves/animates).

 The formulation for adult patients is in lozenge form (or as MensadentTM in chewing gum form for young patients), and the indication is to stimulate brain activity and thinking power.

 Known side effects often include loss of sleep if taken in the late afternoon or evening.
-Occasionally, an increase in blood pressure may occur.
+Occasionally, an increase in blood pressur may occur.
 Rare instances of heart palpitations and headaches have also been reported.
 It is not possible to overdose and mensagitatum is non-addictive.

-Answer the following questions.
+wing questions.

-- 1 What is the meeting about, and what needs to be discussed? - 2 What kind of product is MensamintTM? - 3 What do patients have to do to obtain it? - 4 What are the dosage forms of this product? - 5 Are there any known side effects?
+it is the me eting about, and what needs to be discussed?

+it kind of p roduct is MensamintTM?

+it do patie nts have to do to obtain it?

+osage forms of this product?

+it are the d osage forms of this productt

-2 An R&D meeting takes place, in which John answers questions about a new chemical substance.
+2 An R & D meeting takes place, in which John answers questions about a new chemical substance.
 Read his answers below and write your own version of the questions.
 Then listen to the meeting and check your answers.
 Note: not every question is asked during the meeting.